 Determination that an activity IS Human Subject Research

-The IRB Reviewer may determine that the proposed activity is human subject research because it meets the DHHS definition of research (45 CFR 46.102(l)); and involves individuals who meet the definition of human subject (45 CFR 46.102e)(1); or meets the FDA definition of clinical investigation as described above.
+The Designated Reviewer may determine that the proposed activity is human subject research because it meets the DHHS definition of research [45 CFR 46.102(l)]; and involves individuals who meet the definition of human subject [45 CFR 46.102(e)(1)]; or meets the FDA definition of clinical investigation as described above.

-For activities determined by the IRB Reviewer to meet either the DHHS or FDA definition of “human subject research,” the principal investigator is advised to resubmit the research for exempt, expedited or full-board IRB review, as appropriate.
+For activities determined by the Designated Reviewer to meet either the DHHS or FDA definition of “human subject research,” the principal investigator is prompted to make appropriate changes and resubmit for further review.